nickjj/dotfiles/README.md

 You can also run `LOCAL=1 ./install` to re-run the install script without pulling updates from this repo.
-That can be handy for testing your changes locally or to prevent new updates from being pulled.
+That can be handy for testing your changes locally or applying `install-config` changes.

+Running `./install --help` shows a number of ways to call this script.

 ### 🛠 Make it your own